The Dordogne: by season

 The summer months of July and August are, of course, the most popular times to visit the Dordogne.

-The weather is usually very good - temperatures are typically 30-35 degrees, and rain is unusual although evening storms are quite common.
+The weather is usually very good - temperatures are typically around 25-30 degrees, and rain is unusual although evening storms are quite common.

-Across the Dordogne Period region restaurants and attractions are all open and active, and many special events take place during these months - fairs, bodegas, fetes etc
+Across the Dordogne Perigord region restaurants and attractions are all open and active, and many special events take place during these months - fairs, bodegas, fetes, medieval days etc.

 The downside is the sheer volume of visitors, which can lead to busy roads in 'Dordogne central' and sometimes queueing to get in to the major attractions.